Tap In: Music video

 The song's official video was released along with the song, on June 17, 2020.
 Saweetie noted "There's choreo, the looks are crazy.
 My glam is just real cute" and said her image in the video is how she dressed in high school; baggy pants and a loose t-shirt.
 She sports claw-like red nails, long hair and bamboo earrings in the visual, which features high-energy dance choreography on an iced-out basketball court.

 Remix

-A remix featuring fellow American rappers Post Malone, DaBaby, and Jack Harlow was released on August 28, 2020.
+A remix featuring American rappers Post Malone, DaBaby, and Jack Harlow was released on August 28, 2020.
 It was teased by Saweetie on social media ten days prior, on August 18, in which there was one featured artist for fans to guess, which was Post Malone.